 A. Administrative

-1. IRG Project Code: e.g. E xtension-E
+1. IRG Project Code: e.g. Extension- - E

 2. Title:

-3. Requester's region/coun itry name:
+3. Requester's region/cour ntry name:

-4. Requester type (Nationa l Body/Individual contribution):
+4. Requester type (National al Body/Individual contribution):

-5. Submission date:
+Submission date:

-ype (Unified or Compatibility Ideographs)
+Requested Ideograph T ype (Unified or Compatibility Ideographs)

-requester have the intention to register the
+the requester have the intention to register them as IVS (See UTS

 pproval?
-(Registration fee will not be cha rged if authorized by the
+(Registration fee will not be charged if authorized by the

 IRG.)
-Danisat and Invanth Nicaded)

 Request or Urgently Needed)

-8. Choose one of the follow This is a complete
+Choose one of the follow

+This is a complete

-on will be provided later:
+, , on will be provided later:

-B. Technical - General on will be provided later.
+B. Technical - General

-1. Number of ideographs ir ı the proposal:
+1. Number of ideographs in n the proposal:

-Glyph format of the prop osed ideographs: (128x128 "bmp" files or - TrueType font file)
+2. Glyph format of the prop osed ideographs: (128x128 "bmp" files or TrueType font file)

-If 'bmp' files, their file names are the same as their Source IDs?
+If 'bmp' files, are thei r file names the same as their source references?

-If TrueType font, all p proposed glyphs are put into BMP PUA are a?
+• all proposed glyphs put into BMP PUA area?

-If TrueType font, data a for Source IDs vs. character codes are pr ovided?
+,, data for source references vs. character codes provided?

-3. Source IDs:
+3. Source references: add for course foreign of course for course provided.

-Do all the proposed i deographs have a unique, proper Source II D (country/region code
+deographs have a unique, proper source reference (member body

-and less than 9 alpha anumeric characters)?
+by no more than 9 alphanumeric characters)?

-4. Evidence:
+4. Evidence: i by no more than a dipriariament and actions).

-d ideographs have the separate evidence d
+d ideographs have a separate evidence document which contains at

-image of printed materials (preferably dicti
+nage of printed materials (preferably dictionaries)?

-materials used for evidence provide enough 1 information to track
+naterials used for evidence provide enough information to track them

-(ISBN numbers, etc.)?
+by a third party (ISBN

-5. Attribute Data Format: (Excel file or CSV)
+5. Attribute Data Format:

+o. / Date Date i offilat.
+(Exoci illo di dov)